isomerpages/mse/_take-action/2f-sgeco-faqs.md

 Grants will be given out on a reimbursement basis, upon completion of project milestones.
 The project milestones will be set and agreed by both applicant and the Trust before the commencement of the project.

-Upon achieving agreed milestones, the grantee should submit these documents:
+Upon achieving agreed milestones, the grantee should submit these documents:<br>
-•	Project progress or completion report.
+•	Project progress or completion report.<br>
-•	Soft copies of original receipts, invoices, and/or payment records.
+•	Soft copies of original receipts, invoices, and/or payment records. <br>
 •	For projects with approved funding quantum of more than S$30,000 – A report of factual findings on their claims, prepared by an external auditor.
 The cost of engaging the auditor should be included in the project budget during application.

 The claim for the final reimbursement should be submitted within three months of the project completion date.